mayuki/Cocona/README.md

 <details><summary>Optional with default value (Class-based style)</summary>

 If method parameters are [optional argument](https://docs.microsoft.com/en-us/dotnet/csharp/programming-guide/classes-and-structs/named-and-optional-arguments#optional-arguments), Cocona treats those as optional command options.
-(That is, the parameters are treated as **required option** by default excepts boolean).
+(That is, the parameters are treated as **required option** by default except boolean).
 If a parameter is boolean, it's assumed that `false` default value is specified.

 ```csharp